An API is the ideal delivery mechanism for eCommerce. In this post we cover what an eCommerce API is and why you should use one.

 Put simply, an API declares an interface for you to interact with its logic without you having to know what is happening under the hood, masking the complexity and making it easy to consume and use.

-What is an eCommerce API
+What is an eCommerce API?

 Ok, so now we’ve defined an API at a high level so let’s get down to what an “eCommerce API” is.
 An eCommerce API is a collection of eCommerce functionality exposed via API, fairly straight forward.
-To break down the specific eCommerce functionality this includes at the very minimum, cart, checkout, payments and orders - or in other words a way to transact.
+To break down the specific eCommerce functionality this includes at the very minimum, cart, checkout, payments and orders - or in other words a way to transact on your eCommerce sites.
 One point of confusion that we sometimes hear is that a payment gateway is a commerce API, when in reality these providers offer a single service, namely a payments API, eCommerce is a broader journey comprised or more steps.

 In headless commerce architecture, eCommerce APIs act as the connecting tissue between the frontend (head) and backend (body).

-Why use an eCommerce API
+Why use an API for eCommerce?

 So as we just defined above, APIs allow you to interact with the logic without needing to know what is happening under the hood.
-This is great for eCommerce because there is a ton of logic that you need to access but at the same time you don’t want to have to handle the complexity that supports all of this logic.
+This is great for eCommerce websites because there is a ton of logic that you need to access but at the same time you don’t want to have to handle the complexity that supports all of this logic.

 An API is the ideal delivery mechanism for eCommerce because eCommerce logic and functionality can be inherently complex.